balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 It is not that there aren't solutions to this particular problem.
 On the contrary, there are many.
-It is simply that most of them can be time and cost consuming to implement.
-If the enterprise has plenty of time and cost at their disposal to go ahead and do this, it would be the ideal choice.
+It is simply that most of them can be time and money consuming to implement.
+If the enterprise has plenty of time and an unlimited budget at their disposal to go ahead and do this, it would be the ideal choice.
 (And I have seen it done successfully on past projects with similar landscapes.)

-But what happens when time and cost are in limited supply and we still need to deliver functioning software built on modern technologies solving the particular business problem at hand?
+But what happens when time and money are in limited supply and we still need to deliver functioning software built on modern technologies solving the particular business problem at hand?